Sieep-Coding/LunivCore/readme.md

 West       | █████████████████████████████████████████████ (450)
 ----------------
 ```

+LunivCore generates a terminal-dashboard or website from markdown-inspired `.lcore` or `Lua` files:

+- **Low-level** framework engineered for integration anywhere that supports C, including microcontrollers, websites, servers, and more.
+- **SQL-like statements** inside markdown-inspired files to run queries against your data sources
+- **Charts and components** are rendered using these query results
+- **Templated pages** generate many pages from a single markdown template
+- **Loops** and **If / Else** statements allow control of what is displayed to users
+- **Coded for Performance**: LunivCore is made with **C**, enabling high-performance.

 ## LunivCore
 The goal of `LunivCore` is to enable **"BI-as-Code"**, allowing analysts to define complex reports without requiring re-compilation of the core engine.